supercoder186/SceneryPacksOrganiser/README.md

 - 2.0b1 - Now parse apt.dat to verify if a pack is an airport.
 Now sort Default below Custom Overlays.
 Now alphabetically sort each layer.
 Now support "Earth Nav data" and other non-conventional capitalisations within packs
 - 2.0b2 - Now check for Custom Airport conflicts and resolve with user input.
 Removed X-Plane 9 support (never worked to begin with).
 UI improvements: Now leave gaps in console to differentiate stages, Added timer for each stage
 - 2.0b3 - Now treat Prefab Airports as its own thing to avoid clashes with Default or Custom Airports
 - 2.0b4 - Now offer to carry over DISABLED tags from existing ini.
-Fixed Windows shortcut support.
+Fixed Windows shortcut support
+- 2.0b5 - Now offer to write unsorted packs.
+Now offer a choice to resolve airport conflicts.
+Fixed apt.dat files unable to be read.
+UI improvements: List out unsorted packs in one go, Display the name of the pack currently being sorted, Indent lists for easier reading

 ## Known Issues